Moroccan carrot salad is a nice addition to any table or picnic. Serve as part of a mezze or as you would any other salad.

 A mezze is a selection of small dishes served as appetizers in parts of the Middle East and Mediterranean.

-In Middle Eastern, where where alcohol is uncommon, mezze is often served as a part of multi-course meals.
+In the Middle East, where alcohol is uncommon, mezze is often served as a part of multi-course meals.

 However, in Greece and Turkey, they function more as snacks while drinking or talking.
 Or at least so I’ve read.